Normal Reference Attention and Defective Feature Perception Network for Surface Defect Detection: Proposed NDP-Net Framework

 There are five layers of the encoder.
-As we all know, with the deeper encoder layer, the receptive fields of the feature maps becomes larger and the feature maps become more semantic but less detailed.
-There is no doubt that the local feature patches require high level semantic representation.
-In addition, more texture detail information can be useful for the network to reconstruct background accurately.
+With the deeper encoder layer, the receptive fields of the feature maps become larger, and the feature maps become more semantic but less detailed.
+There is no doubt that local feature patches require high-level semantic representation.
+In addition, more texture detail information can be useful for the network to accurately reconstruct the background.
 Therefore, we need to balance the semantic representation and texture detail information.
-In this paper, we employ the RBAMs in the three deepest layers of RB-AE, which can obtain a good balance between the semantic representation and the texture detail information.
-So, the $l_1$ and $l_2$ are set to 3 and 5.
+In this paper, we employ the RBAMs in the three deepest layers of NDP-Net, which can obtain a good balance between the semantic representation and the texture detail information.
+Therefore, $l_1$ and $l_2$ are set to 3 and 5, respectively.

-Finally, as shown in Fig. \ref{fig_5}, the RBAM can not only suppress the defective features but also retain the normal texture features, which is useful to achieve more accurate texture background reconstruction.
+Finally, as shown in Fig. \ref{fig_5}, the RBAM can not only suppress the defective features but also retain the normal texture features, which is useful to achieve a more accurate texture background reconstruction.